wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.36 =
+* HOT FIX - for DB issue, please contact us if you hit 2.1.35 update.
 = 2.1.35 =
 * NEW Feature - Seasonal Mode: Set a custom note to tell customers that a specific product is unavailable, e.g. Coming Soon! or Seasonally Unavailable.
 * NEW Feature - Inquiry Mode: Set a product to require a customer to inquire about a product.
 You can provide a link to a custom form or use the new design files with a built in form.